Lvmingjie/RNA-Seq-validation/README.md

 <h2> Input Files</h2>

+Three input files are required:

 1. transcriptome.fasta file, this file contains the transcript sequences in fasta format.
-The transcript headers can not contain empty spaces.
-Algorithm lines 20 (path to the folder where is the transcriptome) and line 22 (transcriptome file name) identify the folder location and transcriptome fasta file name we used.
+The transcript headers can't contain empty spaces.
+Algorithm lines 20 (path to the folder where is the transcriptome) and line 22 (transcriptome file name) identify the folder location and transcriptome fasta file name used.

 2. PrimersSequences.fasta, this file contains the primer sequences in fasta format.
-Each pair of primers (reverse and forward) have similar name but end with different terminations: _R (reverse) and _F (forward), example - Hv43_R and Hv43_F.
+Each pair of primers (reverse and forward) have similar name but should have different terminations: _R (reverse) and _F (forward), example - Hv43_R and Hv43_F.

-3. rtPCR_productsAndProportions.txt (file located in the same folder where we run the algorithm), tab-delimited text file containing.
+3. rtPCR_productsAndProportions.txt (file located in the same folder where we run the algorithm), tab-delimited text file HR-RTPCR data.
 Example of rtPCR_productsAndProportions.txt file:

         Primer Size Sample1 Sample2 Sample3 Sample4 Sample5
         Hv43	228	0.03	0.01	0.00	0.00	0.00